 Two creative people, Feast or Folly, are a duo of photographer Renee, and food stylist Sienna, taking on any zany possibilities out there: a Chandelier made of meat?
 No problem.
 Crime scenes depicting death by spaghetti?
 Why the heck not!
 They’ve been doing this together since 1999; there’s nothing more exciting to them than a creative idea that allows them the freedom to explore and grow together as artists.

 Their partnership began when they met while mastering the art of food photography, shooting for every houseware brand in America.
 And while cookies and cake stands did pay their bills, they decided to take their skills outside of the “office” and collaborate on personal projects that allowed them to fully explore their creativity.

-In the heart of Hollywood, Historic Hudson is ideally located to support all of your production needs.
+In the heart of Hollywood, Historic Hudson is ideally located to support all of your production and event venue needs.
+Tricky parking is no challenge here as we have collaborated with a valet and shuttle service to ensure guest parking is as seamless as possible.
 Pop out for a coffee or a bite to eat at the plethora of food options within walking distance or grab props from our in-building prop house, Surface Library.
 Take a look at our studio’s surroundings here.